 The World Veterinary Association and “HealthForAnimals” launched World Animal Vaccination Day.
-This global holiday back in 2016 with the sole purpose of educating the public and the people responsible for animals, no matter if companion animals or livestock, the grave importance of one of the greatest scientific discoveries – VACCINES!
+This global holiday was established back in 2016 with the sole purpose of educating the public and the people responsible for animals, no matter if companion animals or livestock, about the grave importance of one of the greatest scientific discoveries – VACCINES!

 In this way, the vaccine will trick the body to think that this substance is a threat, will encourage an immune response that will destroy the substance, and will remember this for any future encounters with the same microbe.
 When the body will meet that microbe again later, it will be immediately ready to defend itself and kill the harmful microbe in the process.

 With this unofficial holiday, World Animal Vaccination Day promotes the importance of all the recommended and compulsory vaccinations of all animals, big and small.
 More than one hundred diseases in animals can be prevented are easy to fight through vaccines, thus helping many other species including wild animals, livestock, birds, dogs, and cats.

 Many diseases that occur in animals are zoonotic.
 This means that they are transmissible from the animals to humans.
 Perfect example for this is rabies.
 A recent research showed that vaccinating 70% of the dog population against rabies will be enough to eliminate the risk of rabies in the human population.